bernabranco/of-generative-forms/README.md

 Functionalities:
 - Use keys "1-2-3-4-5-6-7-8-9-0" to change base visual
 - use key "z" to hide/show GUI
+- use mouseDrag and Zoom to change camera 3D perspective
 - use GUI to change particle behaviour

 Results: